 Have you noticed when you take time for meal planning how much money you save on groceries?
 A few days ago, I was reviewing our monthly receipts from the grocery store (when I wasn’t meal planning).
 The total amount of money we spent in one month on groceries was shocking.
 It was over $800 (this did not include eating out)!
 I asked myself what happened?

 I decided right then we would have to stop the multiple visits to the grocery store per week, always shop with a list of items and do a quick meal plan before shopping.
-If you are like us and spending too much on groceries every week, it’s time to organize your meals by with these easy meal planning tips.
+If you are like us and spending too much on groceries every week, it’s time to organize your meals by with these easy meal planning ideas.

 Easy meal planning is part of the Organize Your Entire Life series.
 In this post, we are learning how to make simple meal plans.
 Taking time to plan your meals will save you time and money each week, plus you will always know the answer to this question, “Mom, what’s for dinner?”
 Today, I’ll share several different ideas on how you can make simple meal plans each week.

 Note: this post may include affiliate links.
 Read my disclosure policy here.

 Aside from saving money on groceries, meal planning has other benefits.
 By planning ahead you can develop a healthy meal plan for your family, not just randomly thrown together meals.
 Sure, it’s okay to occasionally have pizza night, but it’s also important to have mostly healthy meals.